-At Taank, we extend an open invitation to you to drop in for a free no-obligation chat about any eye health concerns, from age-related macular degeneration (AMD) to dry eye, to help assess whether a full eye exam is required.
+At Taank, we extend an open invitation to anyone living in Cambridge to drop in for a free no-obligation chat about any eye health concerns, from age-related macular degeneration (AMD) to dry eye, to help assess whether a full eye exam is required.
 Head Optometrist, Anjana Taank, is a specialist in glaucoma treatment and works closely with the Addenbrooke’s Hospital Glaucoma Clinic.

 One of the biggest causes of sight loss in the UK and around the world, age-related macular degeneration (AMD) occurs as a result of damage to the macular region of your eye.
 Peripheral vision usually remains unaffected but finer details in your central line of vision become harder to depict.

 What is Cataracts?

 Cataracts develop when protein builds up in the lens of your eye, making it cloudy and preventing the normal movement of light through the lens to the retina.
 As the lens clouds over, objects appear blurred, hazy or faded in colour.
 Luckily, cataracts can be treated successfully with surgery.

 If you can clearly see objects far away but struggle to make out items that are close-up, there's a chance you have hyperopia, that you're long-sighted.
 It's a refractive eye condition whereby light focuses behind, not on, the retina, but can be treated with lenses or surgery.

 Another common eye condition, myopia (short-sightedness) causes objects in the distance to look blurred while your close vision remains unaffected.
 Symptoms include squinting, eye strain and headaches, but in most cases this condition is easily remedied with glasses or contact lenses.

 What is Glaucoma?